-“I would recommend people undertaking the MSc Finance course at Plymouth University.
+“I would recommend people undertaking the MSc Finance course at the University of Plymouth.
 Professors and staff are very friendly and have very good pedagogic knowledge.
 The course delivers practical knowledge and equips you with good analytical skills.”

 Tell us about your career path since graduation.

-After graduating from Plymouth University, I returned to Vietnam and joined a short-term market research project for a start-up brand in FMCGs.
+After graduating from the University of Plymouth, I returned to Vietnam and joined a short-term market research project for a start-up brand in FMCGs.
 I then applied for a business finance position in Techcombank, a commercial bank.
-This job was a stepping stone for my career in banking industry as I was a total newcomer.
+This job was a stepping stone for my career in the banking industry as I was a total newcomer.